Who Is This Woman?

 Blindness: Keyword Bible – KJV (Greek): “porosis’ from 4456: callousness – blindness, hardness.
 Noun from poroo (4456) to harden, petrify, render insensitive.
 A hardening.
 In the NT, used only figuratively hardness of heart or mind, insensitivity (Mk 3:5; Rom.
 11:25, Eph.
 4:18).

-In respect to the call for salvation, I would be greatly remiss if this message – a lifeline – was not extended to Israel during these critical days.
-Israel, as a nation, is being increasingly called to awaken and recognize her Messiah: Jesus Christ as the only way to redemption.
+In respect to the call for salvation, I would be greatly remiss if this message – a lifeline – was not extended to unbelieving Jews during these critical days.
+Israel as a nation is being increasingly called to awaken and recognize her Messiah: Jesus Christ as the only way to redemption.
 Because of blinding unbelief, she remains bound to religious laws and legalistic sacrifices that cannot save her.
 (Heb.
-10:4-10 Yet GOD being ever loving and merciful still calls her to be righteously established in Christ’s New Covenant and become His precious heir of eternal salvation before the horrible dominoes of tribulation begin to fall.
+10:4-10) Yet GOD being ever loving and merciful still calls her to be righteously established in Christ’s New Covenant and become His precious heir of eternal salvation before the horrible dominoes of tribulation begin to fall.
 But as prophecies disclose, not all of Israel will come to the Lord immediately.
-Very tragically, a great multitude will have to undergo Daniel’s prophetic and unprecedented seven-year period of tribulation.
+Very tragically, multitudes will have to undergo Daniel’s prophetic seventieth week with the last 3.5 years of great tribulation being the worse time ever experienced since the world began.
+(Mat.
+24:21)

-For Gentiles and redeemed Believers, this is a topic we are instructed to tread carefully and not to become conceited in our own understanding and beliefs.
-Apostles Paul and John bring to our humble remembrance that the Gospel and Salvation through the Lord first came to the Jews (Rom.
+This is a topic we are instructed to tread very carefully and not to become conceited in our own understanding and beliefs.
+Apostles Paul and John bring to our humble remembrance that the Gospel of Salvation first came to the Jews.
+(Rom.
 11:11; Jn.
-4:22) And for that we ought to be eternally thankful to GOD our FATHER for HIS grace, mercy and patience!
+4:22) And for that we ought to remain eternally thankful to GOD our FATHER for HIS grace, mercy, blessings and patience towards us.

-In brief, this vision calls for the nation of Israel to recognize her Redeemer and receive salvation and blessings that can only come through Him.
-It also conveys that the Church is still in the “grafting” stages – a time when many are being called!
-Yet time presses for all…..harder times are coming.
-And with it, also the return of the Lord in the clouds!
-Praise GOD!
+The nation of Israel is called to recognize her Redeemer and receive salvation and blessings that can only come through Him.
+It also conveys that the Church is still in the “grafting” stages – a time when many Gentiles are also being called!
+Very difficult times are coming and we have to be prepared.
+And with it, also the return of the Lord in the clouds.
+Our great GOD of mercy warns and calls!
+And despite the lateness of the hour, the vision conveys that the blind still remain blind.
+A hard message for unbelieving Israel, for sure.
+But also one of hope and redemption in the Messiah – Christ Jesus – for those who will see it and hear it.

 Keep the Faith,